SSL Converter

 9. Are there any limitations to using SSL Converter tools?

-While SSL Converter tools are handy, they might have limitations regarding file size, the number of conversions in a specific period, or the supported formats, especially if you are using a free tool.
+While SSL Converter tools are handy, they might have limitations regarding file size, the number of conversions in a specific period, or the supported formats, mainly if you use a free tool.

 10. What should I do if my converted certificate doesn't work?